ryanflorence/loom/README.md

 Below is documentation on generator API, also, check out the [generic generator](lib/generic_generator).

+All methods share the first two arguments: `next`, and `env`.

+- `next` - all methods are asynchronous, so when you're done doing what you need to do, call `next(val)`.
+- `env` - the loom environment, it contains all sorts of information about the `generate` command the user ran.

 ### generator.before

 Executes before anything else happens.
 Useful if you need to set or